 - Enable Send texts from all my Windows Devices.

 - If you are using Multiple Windows Phone, go to Settings > System > About > Edit Phone Name.
-This will act as an identifier in next step.
+It will act as an identifier in the next step.

 On your Windows 10 PC: